ColeMoore21/Wine-Quality/README.md

 Type](4_25_Capstone_-Complete1-_.Rmd-_files/figure-gfm/chemical-boxplots-3.png)![Key
 Chemical Properties by Wine Type](4_25_Capstone_-Complete1-_.Rmd-_files/figure-gfm/chemical-boxplots-4.png)
-\> The first box-plot compares alcohol levels for red and white wine.
-The white wine has a higher median than the red wine and most of the white wine’s data points are clustered towards the top while the red wine’s data points are clustered more towards the bottom.
-This means that on average, white wine contains more alcohol than red wine.
-The second box-plot represents ph levels of both types of wine.
-The higher the ph level, the less acidic the, which we see with the white wine.
-Red wine acoording to the box plots has a higher acidic level.
-The third box-plot compares the levels of residual sugar.
-While looking at the box-plot, one could infer that since white wine data points cluster towards the top, it is safe to say that white wine tends to be sweeter than red wine since the red wine data points are clustered more twoards the bottom.
-Finally, the last box-plot compares the wines’ data based off of volatile acidity.
-While studying the box-plot, it is shown that the red wine quartile range has a higher value than the white wine’s range, meaning that red wine tends to have a higher volatile acidity.
-One question to ask would be “What is the difference between ph level testing and volatile acidity?”
-The main difference is that the two measure different ideas of acid.
-Ph levels are often the measure how strong the acid feeling is while you consume something acidic.
-On the contrary volatile acidity “is a measure of the low molecular weight (or steam distillable) fatty acids in wine and is generally percieved as the odour of vinegar” (Australian Wine Research Institute, 2018, p.
-2).
-Lastly, these are important chemical differences to look into becasue most of the time it depends on what the consumer is preferring, whether it is a less acidic feeling while drinking, the amount of alcohol, the amount of sugar, or the amount of fatty acids in their wine.
+> The first box plot compares alcohol levels in red and white wine.
+White wine has a higher median alcohol level, with most of its data points clustered toward the top of the range.
+In contrast, red wine’s alcohol levels are more concentrated toward the lower end.
+This suggests that, on average, white wine contains more alcohol than red wine.
+>
+> The second box plot represents pH levels for both wine types.
+Since higher pH means lower acidity, the data show that white wine is less acidic than red wine, which has lower pH levels on average.
+>
+> The third box plot compares residual sugar levels.
+The clustering of white wine values toward the top indicates that white wine tends to be sweeter than red wine, whose values are lower and more tightly grouped at the bottom.
+>
+> The fourth box plot compares volatile acidity levels.
+Red wine has a wider interquartile range and higher values overall, indicating that it typically has higher volatile acidity than white wine.
+>
+> A key question here is: **What’s the difference between pH level and volatile acidity?** While pH measures the strength of acidity (how acidic something *feels* on the palate), volatile acidity measures the concentration of steam-distillable fatty acids, often perceived as vinegar-like odors.
+According to the Australian Wine Research Institute (2018), volatile acidity is typically associated with spoilage or off-flavors.
+>
+> These chemical differences are important because consumer preferences vary.
+Some may prefer a less acidic mouthfeel, higher alcohol content, more sweetness, or lower volatile acidity.
+Understanding these traits helps explain wine quality ratings and market appeal.

 ### Correlation Heatmaps